Leave this site

 Reporting data that combines both police officer and police staff groups complicates the detailed understanding of the information, as police officer roles are more highly paid than police staff colleagues.
 Disparities within both groups with greater numbers of men in senior police officer roles and greater number of women at all police staff levels.

 It is easy to get lost in the numbers when exploring the Gender Pay Gap data.
-At Hampshire & Isle of Wight Constabulary we are committed to understanding why and where this disparity exists, with the aim to then reduce it.
+At Hampshire and Isle of Wight Constabulary we are committed to understanding why and where this disparity exists, with the aim to then reduce it.

 A comparison between mean and median hourly pay for all women and men within the force.
 Both full time and part time employees.